noefp/easy_gdb/README.md

 gene_c1_10050V3.1	gene_s139_6V2.1
 ```

+The variable `$max_lookup_input` (in `easyGDB_conf.php`) controls the maximum number of gene names allowed as input.

 ### Gene Set Enrichment

-This tool requires a lookup file to convert the query gene IDs to one of the available species at g:Profiler (https://biit.cs.ut.ee/gprofiler/gost).
+This tool allows to perform a gene set enrichment analysis through the tool g:Profiler.
+It requires a lookup file to convert the query gene IDs to one of the available species at g:Profiler (https://biit.cs.ut.ee/gprofiler/gost).
 If your species is already available then it is possible to submit the list of query genes directly.
-To enable this tool it is necessary to fill out the `enrichment.json` file and place it in the `lookup` directory.
+To enable this tool it is necessary to fill out the `egdb_files/json_files/tools/enrichment.json` file.

 In the example below, the title "A.thaliana" is the name shown for selection in the input page. "gprofiler_sps" : "athaliana" is the name required in the g:Profiler tool.
 Available species IDs can be found at https://biit.cs.ut.ee/gprofiler/page/organism-list.